hass-agent/HASS.Agent-Documentation/docs/en/contributing/docs/development-lifecycle.md

 ### Starting development

-To start off you will run `docker-compose up` to start the docker container and live reload server.
+To start off you will run `docker compose up` to start the Docker container and live reload server.

 ### Modifying and saving markdown files